Twin Buttes Reservoir 2023 Survey Report

 Inland Fisheries Division – San Angelo District

-Fish populations in Twin Buttes Reservoir were surveyed in 2017 and 2019 using electrofishing, trap netting and in 2018 and 2020 using gill netting.
-Tandem hoop netting was used in 2020.
-Historical data are presented with the 2017-2020 data for comparison.
+Fish populations in Twin Buttes Reservoir were surveyed in 2021 and 2023 using electrofishing and trap netting, in 2023 using low-frequency electrofishing, and in 2024 using gill netting.
+Historical data are presented with the 2021-2024 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description